 Some of these tools were already in my repertoire, but since I became a stepmom, they have been completely transformed into the life lessons I will carry with me forever.

 I have written this from the viewpoint of a stepmom because that's what I know.
 I'm aware there are plenty of stepdads out there who also go on this journey, and I hope they can appreciate this read as well.

-Here are 6 life lessons I've learned from my experience being a stepmom so far:
+Here are 6 life-changing lessons I've learned from my experience being a stepmom so far:

 Diplomacy.
 The art of interacting with people in both a sensitive, yet effective manner.